alpaker/fill-column-indicator/README.markdown

   want to fill comments at, for example, column 70, but want a vertical rule at column 80 or 100 to indicate the maximum line length for code.)
 The default behavior (showing the indicator at the fill column) is specified by setting fci-rule-column to nil.
-Note that this is a buffer-local variable, so you can have different values for different modes.
+Note that this variable becomes buffer local when set.

 * On graphical displays the fill-column rule is drawn using a bitmap image.
 Its color is controlled by the variable `fci-rule-color`, whose value can be any valid color name.
 The rule's width in pixels is determined by the variable `fci-rule-width`; the default value is 1.

-* The rule can be drawn as a solid or dashed line, controlled by the variable `fci-rule-use-dashes`; the default is nil.
-The length of dashes is controlled by `fci-dash-pattern`, which is the ratio of dash length to line height; the default value is 0.75.
+* The rule can be drawn as a solid or dashed line, as specified by the variable `fci-rule-use-dashes`; the default is nil.
+The length of the dashes is controlled by `fci-dash-pattern`, which is the ratio of dash length to line height; the default value is 0.75.
 (The value should be a number between 0 and 1; values outside that interval are coerced to the nearest endpoint.)

-* The image formats fci-mode can use are XPM, PBM, and XBM.
+* The image formats fci-mode can use are XPM and PBM.
 If Emacs has been compiled with the appropriate library it uses XPM images by default;
   if not it uses PBM images, which are natively supported.
-You can specify a particular format by setting `fci-rule-image-format` to either xpm, xpm, or xbm.
+You can specify a particular format by setting `fci-rule-image-format` to either `xpm` or `pbm`.

 * On character terminals the rule is drawn using the character specified by `fci-rule-character`; the default is \`|' (ascii 124).
 If